jmayer913/JMayer-Web-Mvc-Library/README.md

   }
 }
 ```
-The same can be done when using the UserEditableController and SubUserEditableController.
+The same can be done when using the StandardSubCRUDController.